-They continued to live at 389 Commonwealth during the 1909-1910 winter season.
-By 1911, they had moved to The Colonial at 382 Commonwealth, where he died in October of 1911.
+The Kendalls continued to live at 389 Commonwealth during the 1909-1910 winter season, but moved thereafter.
+By 1911, they were living at The Colonial, where he died in October of 1911.

 389 Commonwealth was not listed in the 1918-1922 Blue Books.

-Allan Farmer was a jeweler, with a specialty in pearls.
+Allen Farmer was a jeweler, with a specialty in pearls.

 In July of 1933, the Lodge applied for (and subsequently received) permission to remodel 389 Commonwealth into offices for the lodge and one dwelling unit for the caretaker.